-5.7L LT1 (Code P) Engine

-Use premium unleaded gasoline rated at 91 octane or higher for best performance.
+If you have the 5.7L Code P engine, use premium unleaded gasoline rated at 91 octane or higher for best performance.
 You may use middle grade or regular unleaded gasolines, but your vehicle may not accelerate as well.

-The gasoline you use should meet specifications ASTM D4814 in the United States and CGSB 3.5-92 in Canada.
-These fuels should have the proper additives, so you should not have to add anything to the fuel.
+At a minimum, the gasoline you use should meet specifications ASTM D4814 in the United States and CGSB 3.5-M93 in Canada.
+Improved gasoline specifications have been developed by the American Automobile Manufacturers Association (AAMA) for better vehicle performance and engine protection.
+Gasolines meeting the AAMA specification could provide improved driveability and emission control system protection compared to other gasolines.